 3 – You will see women of all sizes and heights.
 This is probably the main reason I read personal style blogs.
 I’m tall, but I can’t remember the last time I wore a size 8, let alone the size 2 worn by most fashion models.
 Clothes do not look on me the way they look on the women who appear on the pages of magazines.
 I love, really, really love, seeing women who aren’t model-thin taking great photos of themselves in their newest outfits.
 When they look fabulous it makes me feel really good about myself too.

 Many of us are frustrated by the unrealistic ideals encouraged by the fashion world .
 Fashion bloggers help you to “retrain” your eye so you see real women’s proportions as normal and attractive..

 4 – You will see women of all ages.
-If Mis Papelicos doesn’t make you want to run out and try something new, I don’t know what will.
+If Sacramento of Mis Papelicos or Deirdre of Pull Your Socks Up don’t make you want to run out and try something new I don’t know what will.
 Seeing women who are older than me, and way wilder than me in terms of fashion, and who look FABULOUS, is eye-opening and incredibly freeing.

 Every time I see the editor in chief of Vogue magazine, Anna Wintour, I am blown away by her effortless chic.
 Although she is in the magazine’s soul, her image is not on the pages.
 We’re ALL going to get older, lets find ways to be fabulous at any age.

 5 - You will also see fashion shows and editorials.
 Not all fashion blogs are personal style blogs.
 Some, like Dress Code: High Fashion, highlight fashion shows, advertisements and editorials.
 This is a great way to get deep into the fashion groove and be inspired by top designer’s personal visions.